Select input

 </span>

-<span class="rvt-inline-alert__message" id="first-name-message">The Description tells users more about this stuff.</span>
+<span class="rvt-inline-alert__message" id="info-message">The Description tells users more about this stuff.</span>

 </div>